owncloud/ocis/extensions/idm/_index.md

 [boltdb](https://github.com/etcd-io/bbolt) file `idm/ocis.boltdb` inside the oCIS base data directory.

 Note: IDM is limited in its functionality.
 It only supports a subset of the LDAP operations (namely BIND, SEARCH, ADD, MODIFY, DELETE).
-Also IDM currently does not do any Schema Verification (e.g. structural vs. auxiliary Objectclasses, require and option Attributes, Syntax Checks, ...).
+Also IDM currently does not do any schema verification (e.g. structural vs. auxiliary object classes, require and option attributes, syntax checks, ...).
 So it's not meant as a general purpose LDAP server.

 ## Table of Contents